rtyler/brokenco.de/_posts/2017-03-14-on-containers-in-production.md

 By using containers I enjoy much faster and easier application deployment, without needing to change any existing infrastructure.
-In essence, infrastructure which already exists and is capable of running a Docker container is capable of running a JavaScript, Python, or Java applications without any modifications.
+In essence, infrastructure which already exists and is capable of running a Docker container is capable of running  JavaScript, Python, or Java applications without any modifications.

 For a mostly mixed infrastructure like that of the Jenkins project, this can be